AvaloniaUI/Avalonia/docs/spec/working-with-properties.md

 # Working with Properties

-Perspex controls expose their properties as standard CLR properties, so for reading and writing values there's no surprises:
+Avalonia controls expose their properties as standard CLR properties, so for reading and writing values there's no surprises:

 ```c#